downplay/downstyle/README.md

 While building [Downright](https://github.com/downplay/downwrite) I realised I would need to provide a way for other users of the component to customise how it looked.
 As a component author you will always want to provide a decent default look and feel so the component "just works" right out of the box; but as we all know, once we encounter real-life concerns, no component is ever going to be "just right" as-is.
 The font needs to change, the colours are wrong, basically you might have heard of this thing called "branding".

-Unfortunately React, despite being great at a great many things, really doesn't seem to have such a fantastic story when it comes to this all-too-common requirement.
-I could really find a comprehensive approach to this after quite some searching.
+Unfortunately React, despite being great at a great many things, doesn't really have a comprehensive approach to this; there are numerous systems to deal with it, and component authors use a lot of different approaches.

 Of course this is a problem that has been solved by CSS since forever.
 You can ship your component with a stylesheet and use BEM classnames, and a developer can use global CSS to target any element they wish.
 This certainly gives a lot of flexibility, but is it good enough, and is it even the right approach?